Tencent/TencentKonaSMSuite/README.md

 Please note Tencent Kona SM Suite is already signed by Oracle-issued JCE code signing [certificate], so it also can run on Oracle JDK.

-We are pleased to recommend Tencent's OpenJDK distributions, namely Tencent Kona JDKs, which provide versions [8], [11] and [17].
-They support Linux, macOS and Windows operating systems, and x86_64 and aarch64 CPUs. **The latest Tencent Kona JDK 8 already supports ShangMi algorithms, TLCP and RFC 8998 specification natively.**
+We are pleased to recommend Tencent's OpenJDK distributions, namely Tencent Kona JDKs, which provide 4 long term supported (LTS) versions [8], [11], [17] and [21].
+They support Linux, macOS and Windows operating systems, and x86_64 and aarch64 CPUs. **The latest Tencent Kona JDK 8 and 17 already supports ShangMi algorithms, TLCP and RFC 8998 specification natively.**

 ### Android
 By default, Tencent Kona SM Suite does not depend on any JDK internal API implementations, so it also can run on Android platform.